-At sites 11-15 (Figure 126), the eyewitnesses reported that the flooding began between 0900 and 1030.
-This somewhat later time probably reflects the higher ground elevation and the time required to fill the low lying areas to the east.
-Based on a ground elevation at these sites of about 1 ft to -1 ft, it is possible that water would have begun to flow across low areas in the Gentilly Ridge in this timeframe.
-For instance, the controlling elevation along Franklin Avenue through Gentilly Ridge is only about 0 ft to 1 ft.
-Therefore, water could begin to flow across the ridge at this location, thereby providing an explanation of the flooding times and direction of flow at sites 22-23 (Figure 123) in the London East area.
-At site 16 (Figure 126), which is close to the high ground at Gentilly Ridge, the reported time of flooding was about 1330.
+At Sites 11 to 15 (Figure 126), the eyewitnesses reported that the flooding began between 1400 and 1530 UTC (9:00 and 10:30 a.m.
+CDT).
+This somewhat later time probably reflects the higher ground elevation and the time required to fill the low-lying areas to the east.
+Based on a ground elevation at these sites of about 1 to -1 ft, it is possible that water would have begun to flow across low areas in the Gentilly Ridge in this timeframe.
+For instance, the controlling elevation along Franklin Avenue through Gentilly Ridge is only about 0 to 1 ft.
+Therefore, water could begin to flow across the ridge at this location, thereby providing an explanation of the flooding times and direction of flow at Sites 22 and 23 (Figure 123) in the London East area.
+At Site 16 (Figure 126), which is close to the high ground at Gentilly Ridge, the reported time of flooding was about 1830 UTC (1:30 p.m.
+CDT).